 Green Cleaning Products

 So another area for the home where our shopping makes a big difference is the cleaning supplies we chose.
 If you are interested in green living, start using eco-friendly cleaning products.
-The benefits of a green cleaning routine include reducing exposure to toxic chemicals as well as improving overall indoor air quality by reducing airborne dust and chemical gases.
-Not only is green cleaning important for us in our homes, it also results in less environmental pollution and minimizes your impact on ozone depletion.
+The benefits of a green cleaning routine include reducing exposure to toxic chemicals.
+Additionally, you will be improving overall indoor air quality by reducing airborne dust and chemical gases.
+Not only is green cleaning important for us in our homes, it also results in less environmental pollution.
+It helps to minimizee your impact on ozone depletion.